 - CPU usage hits 100% usage, and needless to say, the server hardware is outdated to serve the guest portal to so many guest users.

 - While Linux would help reduce CPU overhead, at the minimum, a dual-core processor is needed, with quad-core recommended to support even more guest connections.

 - UniFi runs on a virtualized Linux instance via an Intel Xeon E5506, 2.13GHz Processor with 2GB of RAM,

 - To manage 6 UAPs, with 120 simultaneous guests across 3 separate sites, totaling approximately 6 Megabits per second of web traffic.

 - CPU usage sits at around 20% usage, which includes other background services, like firewall & dnsmasq.

 Disk Space Requirements & Database

 Separately from CPU & RAM needs, also consider the disk space requirements for the UniFi server.
-This will depend on the total number of UniFi devices and user devices under management, as well as data retention settings configured in the Controller.
+This will depend on the total number of UniFi devices and user devices under management, as well as data retention settings configured in the application.

 The disk space required will vary greatly from deployment to deployment, but in order to give users a baseline, we recommend starting with 25GB minimum and evaluating down the line if more is necessary.